Othernet-Project/outernet-linux-lband/docs/source/intro.rst

 Introduction
 ============

-The files that are datacast by Outernet are encoded, modulated, and sent to several Inmarsat satellites.
-These satellites transmit the radio waves in the `L band frequency range <https://en.wikipedia.org/wiki/L_band>`_.
+The files that are datacast by Outernet are encoded, modulated, and uplinked to several Inmarsat satellites.
+These satellites transmit the radio waves in the `L-band frequency range <https://en.wikipedia.org/wiki/L_band>`_.
 The waves are received by a radio on your receiver and then passed on to the software demodulator.
 The demodulator turns the analog signal into bits and then passes them onto the decoder, which extracts the file information from the data and